sy-bbbb/sy-bbbb.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
 Hello!
-I am a Ph.D. student at the UVR Lab at KAIST's Graduate School of Culture Technology (GSCT), where I am advised by Prof. Woontack Woo.
-Additionally, I earned my M.S. degree from GSCT at KAIST, under Prof. Woontack Woo's guidance.
-Before joining UVR Lab, I studied Visual Communication Design at SNU.

-My primary research interest lies in enhancing the ways users perceive and interact with digital information on AR smartglasses.
-To achieve this goal, my current research focuses on exploring hybrid interfaces that combine AR smartglasses with other mobile devices.
+I’m a Ph.D. student at the UVR Lab in KAIST's Graduate School of Culture Technology (GSCT), where I’m advised by Professor Woontack Woo.
+My research explores enhancing user perception and interaction with digital information on AR smartglasses, focusing on design of hybrid interfaces that integrates smartglasses with other mobile devices.
+I also hold an M.S. in Culture Technology from KAIST and a B.F.A. in Visual Communication Design from Seoul National University.